Bechdel test: Criticism

-The Telegraph film critic Robbie Collin disapproved of the test as prizing "box-ticking and stat-hoarding over analysis and appreciation", and suggested that the underlying problem of the lack of well-drawn female characters in film ought to be a topic of discourse, rather than individual films failing or passing the Bechdel test.
-FiveThirtyEight's writer Walt Hickey noted that the test does not measure whether any one film is a model of gender equality, and that passing it does not ensure the quality of writing, significance or depth of female roles—but, he wrote, "it's the best test on gender equity in film we have—and, perhaps more important ..., the only test we have data on".
+The Telegraph film critic Robbie Collin disapproved of the test as prizing "box-ticking and stat-hoarding over analysis and appreciation", and suggested that the focus should be on whether a given film has well-drawn female characters, rather than on whether it passes or fails the Bechdel test.
+FiveThirtyEight's writer Walt Hickey noted that the test does not measure whether a film is a model of gender equality, or has well written, significant or deeply explored female characters but he considered it "the best test on gender equity in film we have", as well as "the only test we have data on".

-Nina Power wrote that the test raises the questions of whether fiction has a duty to represent women (rather than to pursue whatever the creator's own agenda might be) and to be "realistic" in the representation of women.
-She also wrote that it remained to be determined how often real life passes the Bechdel test, and what the influence of fiction on that might be.

-The Bechdel Test stirred a minor controversy in 2022 when writer Hanna Rosin evoked it in a tweet to criticize the gay romantic comedy Fire Island.
-Rosin's tweet was criticized for attempting to apply the test to a film about gay Asian men, a marginalized group, with some noting a film like Fire Island was not the type of film the Bechdel Test is designed to criticize.
-In response, Alison Bechdel said on Twitter that she added a "corollary" to the test according to which "two men talking to each other about the female protagonist of an Alice Munro story in a screenplay structured on a Jane Austen novel," i.e. the plot of Fire Island, passes the test.
+The Bechdel test stirred a minor controversy in 2022 when writer Hanna Rosin invoked it in a tweet to criticize the gay romantic comedy Fire Island.
+Rosin's tweet was criticized for attempting to apply the test to a film about gay Asian men, a marginalized group; some noted that it was not the type of film the Bechdel Test was designed to evaluate.
+In response, Alison Bechdel humorously posted on Twitter that she had added a "corollary" to the test, whereby a film passes the test if it includes "two men talking to each other about the female protagonist of an Alice Munro story in a screenplay structured on a Jane Austen novel" (this being a description of the plot of Fire Island).